Compensation & Benefits ManagementBack to Course Guide

 - Instituting job analysis and the development of job descriptions.

 - Identifying the three basic philosophical approaches to compensation and benefits.

 - Distinguishing the various intrinsic and extrinsic basis of compensation and benefits

 - Critiquing the four basic methods of job evaluation.

 - Rating benchmark and non-benchmark jobs.

-- Designing a compensation structure.
+- Designing a compensation and benefits structure.